ionic-enterprise/tutorials/docs/mobile-security/device-check.md

 The plugin is used to get a Device Token which we will send back to our backend.

 ## Get the Device Token
-In our application we call to `generateToken`:
+In our application, we make a call to `generateToken`:

 ```typescript
 import { DeviceCheck } from '@capacitor-community/device-check';